All our projects are in collaboration with local organizations, local communities and other stakeholders.

 Most elephants in Thailand live in captivity.
 But their lives do not have to be as sad as the often are.
 We believe in more animal friendly ways of working with elephants, more natural, and more sustainable; all elephants in captivity have the right to a respectable life.

-We support projects that do not suppress the natural behaviour of elephants, but encourage it.
-We create more awareness among tourists, so they can make a sustainable, animal friendly choice when visiting elephants.
+We support projects that do not suppress the natural behaviour of elephants but instead encourage it.
+We create more awareness among tourists, so they can make a sustainable, animal-friendly choice when visiting elephants.

 We take action for elephants in need, keeping in mind that we don’t want to contribute to the elephant trade.
-We prefer to generate alternatives for elephant families.
 When necessary we campaign for better elephant welfare standards, always within Thai law and appropriate to Thai culture.
 One example of this was our campaign about street elephants, which are illegal according to Thai law.
-We help elephant projects to become more animal friendly, greener, and more sustainable.
-If our volunteers what to include an elephant visit during educational volunteer program, we will arrange this at places where elephants have a life as natural as possible.

 Research, education and awareness